The Bluest Eye: Wentzville, Missouri

 In January 2022, the Wentzville, Missouri, school board voted 4–3 to ban The Bluest Eye, going against the review committee's 8–1 vote to retain the book in the district's libraries.
 The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Alison Bechdel's Fun Home, and Kiese Laymon's Heavy.

 Wasilla, Alaska

-In September, 2023, The Bluest Eye was challenged, along with 56 other books, by a newly created District Wide Library Committee, in the Matanuska-Susitna Borough School District, Alaska.
+In September 2023, The Bluest Eye was challenged, along with 55 other books, by a newly created District Wide Library Committee, in the Matanuska-Susitna Borough School District, Alaska.
 This advisory committee was created and individual members selected by current Matanuska-Susitna Borough School District School Board members, in a change from the district's standard operating procedures.
 The committee was tasked with seeking out specific titles on a list, as well as finding additional book titles for banning.
 The committee incorrectly identified Toni Morrison's prize-winning book, along with others, as violating a state statute for distributing “indecent material” that is “harmful to minors” age 16 and under.
-The School Board will consider recommendations from the advisory committee at a time and in a process as yet undetermined.
-In the meantime, The Bluest Eye and all other 56 challenged books are unavailable to students in all schools in the district.
+A lawsuit by the ACLU of Alaska successfully returned The Bluest Eye and the other 55 challenged books and forced the District to pay $89,000 in damages.